 The Resurrection Choir

-We welcome individuals who play any instrument to join us as a member of our Contemporary Ensemble or as a solo instrumentalist at various liturgies during the year.
+We welcome individuals who play any instrument to join us as a solo instrumentalist at various liturgies during the year.
 If you play an instrument, please contact the music office for more information.

 Yamaha Conservatory Grand Piano